 The person-rem assessment combined the radiation fields described above with each of the handling, maintenance, and vehicle survey activities.
-The evolutions evaluated included transit of a loaded vehicle from Unit 1 or Unit 2 to the ISMSF, placing the containers in storage, removing the containers from storage to the shipment vehicle at later point in time, and a health physics survey of the shipment vehicle.
+The evolutions evaluated included transit of a loaded vehicle from Unit 1 or Unit 2 to the ISWSF, placing the containers in storage, removing the containers from storage to the shipment vehicle at a later point in time, and a health physics survey of the shipment vehicle.

-Assuming that the person-rem exposures from the ISMSF activities control the number of workers required to conduct material handling operations, the following approximate number of personnel would be required for the operation of this facility during the year:
+Assuming that the person-rem exposures from the ISWSF activities control the number of workers required to conduct material handling operations, the following approximate number of personnel would be required for the operation of this facility during the year:

-Function Number of Workers Total Dose
+Number of Function Total Workers Dose

 Health Physics Technicians .1 .5 rem

 Forklift Operators 4 16 rem (max.)

 All other functions (laborers, truck drivers, maintenance personnel) l equivalent worker 5 rem total